elsyifa/Clustering-Pyspark/README.md

 * Modelling using K-Mean

-  Before modelling process, I just select 3 variables numerical from all data because I want make 3D visualization from the resulting of clustering.
+  Before modelling process, I just select 3 variables numerical from all data so the cluster can be visualized in 3D.
 Because we work in spark environment so vector assemble still needed to be applied in this data.
   Because K-Mean need define the value of K and to check the best value of K, I optimize of k, group fraction of the data for different k and look for an "elbow" in the cost function.
 Then, we plot the "elbow" and choose K with little gain.
   ![alt text](https://github.com/elsyifa/Clustering-Pyspark/blob/master/Images/modelling.png)
   ![alt text](https://github.com/elsyifa/Clustering-Pyspark/blob/master/Images/modelling2.png)